hunterbridges/syntax.sh/langs/python/basic_syntax.md

-    # Python features a rigid syntax that promotes cleanliness
+Python features a rigid syntax that promotes cleanliness and explicitness.

-    # and explicitness.
+** Comments **

     # Single-line comments begin with #